mytale18-creator/Postage-Cap/README.md

 🛒 Marketplace (For the Trader)
 Buy & Sell with Confidence: A full-featured marketplace to buy from and sell to a community of passionate collectors.

-Seller Subscriptions: Flexible tiers for everyone from the casual hobbyist to the professional dealer, all with an industry-leading low commission rate.
+Seller Subscriptions: Flexible tiers for everyone from the casual hobbyist to the professional dealer, all with an industry-leading lowest commission rate.

 Scout-to-Market Workflow: List a stamp for sale directly from your personal collection with a single click, with all details pre-filled.

 Secure Checkout: Integrated payment processing for safe and reliable transactions.

-Join Stamp Scout Universe today to discover, manage, and trade
+Join Stamp Scout Universe today to discover, manage, and buy or sell